rybak/jira-gource/README.md

   [HTTP response code 404](https://en.wikipedia.org/wiki/HTTP_404), which would be skipped on the next launch of the script

+JIRA tickets do not have any inherent similar structure.
+Script attempts to generate a pseudo folder structure from prefixes in tickets summaries.
+For example: ticket PROJECT-42 with summary "Component: Area: implement feature" will result in path in the generated Gource input "Component/Area/PROJECT-42"

 ### Dependencies

 * [requests](http://python-requests.org) library — to talk to a JIRA server